 Engineers are critical in developing the innovations and technologies that grow our economies while at the same time engineers use this new wealth to improve our quality of life, better protect our environment, and assist the poor and underprivileged.
 Complexities and uncertainties abound.
-Our economies are not sustainable, yet if we chose, we could eliminate extreme poverty over your career.
+Our economies are not sustainable, yet if we decided to, we could eliminate extreme poverty over your career.
 Your education has prepared you for much, but the calls on your intellect and conscience will be severe.

-The Titanic; the Quebec Bridge; the Ocean Ranger; the Bhopal Disaster; Hurricane Katrina and New Orleans; the I-35 bridge collapse in Minneapolis; the Deep Water Horizon Oil Spill; the Fukushima Nuclear Plant; the manipulation of personal data: Bad things happen.
+The Titanic; the Quebec Bridge; the Ocean Ranger; the Bhopal Disaster; Hurricane Katrina and New Orleans; the Deep Water Horizon Oil Spill; the Fukushima Nuclear Plant; the manipulation of personal data: Bad things happen.
 And probably-in light of increased climate variability and greater demands on infrastructure systems-more bad things are likely to happen.
 You will be called on to "meet with triumph and disaster and treat those two imposters just the same".

-Much has changed in the more than 110 years since the Quebec Bridge collapse, yet much has stubbornly persisted.
+Much has changed in the more than 110 years since the Quebec Bridge collapse, yet much stubbornly persists.
 Obfuscation and denial, saving face and personal insecurities, the understandable need to focus on timetables and costs, poor communication, these all led to the bridge's collapse and are very much still evident today.